NAMIP-Computer-Museum/MMIF/README.md

 # IRSIA-FNRS Mathematical Machine - Machine Mathématique IRSIA FNRS (MMIF)

-This repo aims at gathering key material to understand the IRSIA-FNRS Mathematical Machine (Machine Mathematique IRSIA-FNRS in French, MMIF for short), a first generation Belgian computer, i.e. vacumm tube-based).
+This repo aims at gathering key material to understand the IRSIA-FNRS Mathematical Machine (Machine Mathematique IRSIA-FNRS in French, MMIF for short).
+Based vacumm tube technology, this pioneering machine is among the few first generation national computers of Europe.
-It was developed by Bell Labs in Antwerpen from 1952 to 1955 and was then operated until 1962 mainly for scientific research.
+It was designed in the Bell Telephone Manufacturing company in Antwerpen from 1946 to 1955 and then operated until 1962, mainly for scientific research.

 ![MMIF banner](docs/MMIF-banner.jpg)

 The MMIF has many interesting features such as:
-* Harvard kind of architecture based on a program and a data magnetic drum
+* Harvard kind of architecture which separates program and data on two different drums
 * early instruction set and assembly language
-* floating point unit (+/-/*) "groupe calculateur" with high precision (15 digits mantissa) and operating in decimal format
+* calculating unit "groupe calculateur" with high precision floating point (15 digits mantissa) operation (+,-,*) operating in decimal format
 * possibility to operate in fixed point and double precision
-* mathematical library to efficiently compute all scientific function (division, trigonometric, exponential, logarithms)
+* mathematical library to efficiently compute all scientific functions (division, trigonometric, exponential, logarithms, root extraction)
-* input/output to drums, tapes, console/printer
+* inputs and outputs to drums, tapes, console and printer
-* software-level reliability management patterns
+* software-level reliability management
 * bi-quinary encoding at hardware level

 The repository mainly gathers: